 If a transit line is operating through an area of uniform density, about 50% of its capacity goes to waste.
-That's because the vehicle will leave the end of the line empty, fill only gradually with passengers, and reach its maximum load at the midpoint of the line.
-After that, more people get off than get on, and as you near the far end of the line, the vehicle is nearly empty again.
-If you plot the load of the vehicle against the position on the line, you get a bell curve: zero at the ends of the line, and at its maximum level right in the middle.
-If you scale your capacity to the maximum level, you end up with a lot of wasted capacity near the ends of the line, and no way to make use of that capacity.
+That’s because the vehicle will leave the end of the line empty, fill only gradually with passengers, and reach its maximum load at the midpoint of the line.
+After that, more people get off than get on.
+As you near the far end of the line, the vehicle is nearly empty again.
+If you plot the load of the vehicle against the position on the line, you get a bell curve: zero at the ends of the line and its maximum level right in the middle.
+If you scale your capacity to the maximum level, you end up with a lot of wasted capacity near the ends of the line and no way to make use of that capacity.

 So transit planners are always looking to anchor their lines.
 Anchoring means designing a line so that it ends at a major destination, so that there will be lots of people on the vehicle all the way to the end of the line.
 A line with strong anchors at each end will have more uniform high ridership over the whole length of the line, and a much more efficient use of capacity overall.

 But the spectacular anchoring happens on east-west lines.
-At the west end of the city is the University of British Columbia, a major university that offers a spectacular deal on transit to its students.
+At the west end of the city is the University of British Columbia, a major university that offers a fantastic deal on transit to its students.
 (Your student ID is a transit pass, at no extra charge.)
-UBC depends on intense transit service, and gets it: most of the east-west lines in the grid converge on UBC at their west end, and enjoy relatively high ridership all the way to the end of the line as a result.
+UBC depends on intense transit service, and gets it.
+Most of the east-west lines in the grid converge on UBC at their west end, and enjoy relatively high ridership all the way to the end of the line as a result.

 The east end of these lines is a little more various, but many of them end at SkyTrain stations on the original Expo line, the blue-and-yellow line that runs southeast out of the city.
-This SkyTrain line extends well out into the suburbs of Burnaby, New Westminster, and Surrey, and most of its stations are forests of residential towers, or major commercial centers, or are trying to be.
-So there's plenty of demand for access to SkyTrain, and this keeps the east-west lines busy to the east end.
+This SkyTrain line extends well out into the suburbs of Burnaby, New Westminster, and Surrey.
+Most of its stations are forests of residential towers, or major commercial centers, or are trying to be.
+So there’s plenty of demand for access to SkyTrain; this keeps the east-west lines busy to the east end.

 The orange line on the map is the limited stop 99, which runs between UBC and SkyTrain along Broadway.
-It runs limited stops between a SkyTrain station on the east end and UBC on the west end, and it passes through a major highrise office core, including City Hall, in the middle.
+It runs limited stops between a SkyTrain station on the east end and UBC on the west end; it passes through a major high rise office core, including City Hall, in the middle.
 It runs as frequently as it can physically run, generally every 5 minutes or better all day.
-And it's crowded, all the way to the last stop on each end.
-As a result, it is by far TransLink's most productive bus line and last I checked it was one of the highest performing bus lines in western North America.
+It’s crowded all the way to the last stop on each end.
+As a result, it is by far TransLink’s most productive bus line.
+Last I checked, it was one of the highest performing bus lines in western North America.
 (It would do even better with some signal priority!)
 Sooner or later, a rail transit line will replace the 99, and the region is arguing about that now.
 More on that in another post.

 So what’s makes transit so efficient in Vancouver?